As an Amazon Associate, I earn from qualifying purchases. We may also earn money from the companies mentioned in this post.

-Use your Instant Pot or pressure cooker to make this amazing recipe for Jamaican Chicken Curry.
+Use your Instant Pot or pressure cooker to make this amazing recipe for an Instant Pot Jamaican Chicken Curry.
 Spicy, authentic, and finished in just 20 minutes!
-Leave out the potatoes to make this low carb and keto if you need to.
+Leave out the potatoes to make this low carb and keto.

 What is Jamaican Chicken Curry?

 Jamaican Chicken Curry is a favorite standby in Jamaican cuisine.
 It’s a chicken dish that’s cooked low and slow to get all the amazing flavors infused in the chicken and vegetables.
 Using your Instant Pot you can achieve the same flavor profile and all the rich flavor in less than 30 minutes, making this the ideal way to enjoy Jamaican Chicken Curry.

 What’s the difference between Jamaican Curry and Indian Curry?

 One of the most notable differences between Indian Curry and Jamaican curry is that Jamaican Curry uses Scotch Bonnet pepper, and prepared curry powder.
 As you know, I never use curry powder in Indian Cooking but I use it in this Jamaican Curry, and in Vietnamese Bo Kho and I even use Japanese Curry Paste in this Japanese Curry without thinking twice!